 Sharing your address

-You can share your addresses to your peers so that they are given the ability to pay you or vice versa.
+You can share your public address to your peers so that they are given the ability to pay you or vice versa.
 This enables direct, or peer to peer, payment capability.
 As a matter of fact, this works similarly to how emails function.
-The key exception is, in order to maintain optimal financial security and privacy, each
+The key exception is in order to maintain optimal financial security and privacy, each

 When it comes to transactions, it is the basic transfer of value between

 Additionally, the ‘signature’ also prevents transactions from being corrupted or altered by anybody once it has officially been issued.
 All of the transactions are distributed to the network.
-Typically, each transaction completes the confirmation process within 10-20 minutes through a process known as ‘mining.’
+Typically, each transaction completes the confirmation process within 10-20 minutes through an incentivized verification process known as ‘mining.’